bcornec/Lab-git/Packaging/README.md

 You can use this content as an input file to the command `patch` in order to modify your content, or apply the modifications manually.

 Rebuild again your package with `rpmbuild`.
-On the generated package, using the `-p` option of rpm; check the content of your package and verify it with `rpmlint` as well to ensure you've solved all issues.
+On the generated package, using the `-p` option of `rpm` check the content of your package and verify it with `rpmlint` as well to ensure you've solved all issues.

 `$` **`rpm -qlp /home/pkg/rpmbuild/RPMS/noarch/hello-world-1.0-1.noarch.rpm`**
 ```